BesnikShala/BeFitness-MS4/README.md

 Users are able to complete a payment via stripe.
 They will need to create an account if they want to save order details to their profile or to save products to their cart.

+* Real Email Confirmation

+Users will receive a confirmation of their order with the details they provided.
+The email will come from Gmail.com, which is the platform used for this service.

 * Select Size

 Users can choose sizes and quantity on products which have sizes.
 They can also alter the quantity within the checkout cart before payment.

 * Create a Profile / Register

-Users are able to create a profile and upload a profile image.
+Users are able to create a profile.
 They are able to save order information and billing/delivery details.

 * Add / Edit / Delete Products

 The admin will be able to add new products, amend any product or even delete anything from the site including other posts.

+* Validate on Delete

+The admin may accidentally press the delete button, if so there will be a prompt to confirm if the item selected is to be deleted.
+The confirmation link will trigger the view to delete the item.
+Another will redirect back to the main page.

 * Plans

 Users can view and purchase different plans to suit their fitness needs.
 The users will be able to view plan details and add to cart to purchase.

+* Toast Messages

+The user and admin will be notfied when using features around the site.
+If the checkout or bag is used a message will pop up via a toast from bootstrap.
+This notifies the user of any actions carrief out.
+It will also notfify of any errors.

 ## Features Left to Implement

+* Remove Plans from checkout

+There was a clash with two apps (products and plans) merging together to work with the bag app.
+I did not have time to fix the issue of removing plans in the checkout.

 * Product Reviews